SEMO-GABD/SEMO-GABD.github.io/assignments/README.md

 | Presentation: tables                                                                 | Table(s) carefully constructed to make it easy to perform important comparisons.
 Careful styling highlights important features.                                                                                                            | Table(s) generally appropriate but possibly some minor formatting deficiencies.                                                                                      | Table(s) with too many, or inconsistent, decimal places.
 Table(s) not appropriate for questions and findings.
 Major display problems.    |
 | Achievement, mastery, cleverness, creativity                                         | Student has gone beyond what was expected and required, e.g., extraordinary effort, additional tools not addressed by this course, unusually sophisticated application of tools from course.                                               | Tools and techniques from the course are applied very competently and, perhaps,somewhat creatively.
 Chosen task was acceptable, but fairly conservative in ambition. | Student does not display the expected level of mastery of the tools and techniques in this course.
 Chosen task was too limited in scope. |
 | Ease of access for instructor, compliance with course conventions for submitted work | Access as easy as possible, code runs\!                                                                                                                                                                                                    | Satisfactory                                                                                                                                                         | Not an earnest effort to reduce friction and comply with conventions and/or code does not run                                            |

+**Note:** Scores of zero are possible if one or more parts of an assignment are not completed.

 **Warning:** I will run your code on the original data.
 You may be tempted to modify the data file in Excel or other editor to “ease”